gauravnagwani/Notes-Web-Application/README.md

    cd ../backend
    npm start
    ```
-   The server should start on http://localhost:5000
+   The server should start on http://localhost:3000 (can vary)

 6. Start the frontend development server:
    ```